Forrester Report: The State of Conversational AI Read the report —>

 A Brief History of Artificial Intelligence Development

 The human fascination with building artificial beings capable of thought and action goes back a long way.
-Writing in roughly the 8th century BCE, Homer recounts tales of the god Hephaestus outsourcing repetitive manual tasks to automated bellows and working alongside robot-like “attendants” that were “…golden, and in appearance like living young women.”
+Writing in roughly the 8th century BCE, Homer recounted tales of the Greek god Hephaestus outsourcing repetitive manual tasks to automated bellows and working alongside robot-like “attendants” that were “…golden, and in appearance like living young women.”

-Through the ages, these old ideas have found new expression in stories such as “The Sorcerer’s Apprentice”, Mary Shelley’s “Frankenstein”, and Karel Čapek’s “R.U.R.”, a science fiction play that features the first recorded use of the word “robot”.
+Through the ages, these old ideas have found new expression in stories such as “The Sorcerer’s Apprentice,” Mary Shelley’s “Frankenstein,” and Karel Čapek’s “R.U.R.,” a science fiction play that features the first recorded use of the word “robot.”

 From Science Fiction to Science Fact

-Neural Networks And The Deep Learning Revolution
+Neural Networks and the Deep Learning Revolution

 The Big Data Era